davewalker60/pmdup/pages/booking-rooms.md

 [See the ocean view (or lack thereof) from each room.](./las-arenas-views.md)

-# Hotel Las Arenas Initial Room Selection Process
+### Hotel Las Arenas initial room selection process

 Like last year, we will attempt to fit everyone who has their deposit in by the Las Arenas initial selection deadline into the Tetris puzzle of rooms and room preferences.
 Hopefully, the process will take less time than the month or more of followups it took last year.
 Ya Saboor (divine patience) please!!